CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 This is most helpful if you have a blank file or an empty codebase.
 In other words, it can be quite helpful to set the stage for the AI pair programmer if GitHub Copilot has no idea what you want to build or achieve.
 It helps to prime GitHub Copilot with a big-picture description of what you want it to generate—before you jump in with the details.

 When prompting GitHub Copilot, think of the process as having a conversation with someone: How should I break down the problem so we can solve it together?
-How would I approach a pair programming with this person?
+How would I approach pair programming with this person?

 1. From the VS Code Explorer window, create a New File.